expertbushra/expertbushra/README.md

 * Python Data Science and Machine Learning Bootcamp - Udemy
 * Machine Learning Engineer Nanodegree - by AWS - Udacity - Udacity (currently doing ~ why? because I like being woke!)

+### Check out my Data Science Portfolio consisting of my Case Studies with Codes, Papers, Blogs, and Videos in the field of:

+* Data Science (ML & DL)
+* Data Analytics
+* Finance
+* Healthcare
+* Statistics

 ### Connect with me:

+And that’s about it!
+Feel free to connect on LinkedIn or get in touch if you want to discuss opportunities, collaboration and consulting!

 <!--
 **expertbushra/expertbushra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.